Import anticipated costs from an Excel file

 Microsoft Excel import sample

-Anticipated costs sample file.
+Download the anticipated costs sample file.

 Anticipated costs file fields

-Column name / First row Required (*) Field Type Comments
+Column name / First row Required (*) Field type Comments

 ItemDescription * Text